-11.1 Ranking List of the Race Series
+11.1 Discipline Ranking List and Discipline Combined Ranking List of the Race Series

-For the World Cup, Intercontinental Cup, North American Cup, Europe Cup and Youth Series, there are overall ranking lists (Men/Women) issued at the end of the season whereas the best results of each team in the particular race series are added up.
-The winner of the overall WC/ICC/EC/NAC/Youth is the team with the most points from the competitions in the particular race series.
+For the World Cup, Intercontinental Cup, North American Cup, Europe Cup, the Youth and Women's Monobob Series a discipline Ranking List for men and women respectively, will be issued at the end of the season whereas the results in the particular race series based on the ranking list points (11.3) are added up.
+The winner of the overall WC/ICC/EC/NAC/Youth/Women's Monobob Ranking List is the team with the most points from the competitions in the particular race series.
 The first, second and third placed pilot in the overall ranking lists of each series, receive awards.
-In men's bobsleigh; the first 3 pilots in the Combined IBSF Ranking List ranking of each respective series also receive awards.
+In men's and women's bobsleigh; the first 3 pilots in the respective Combined Ranking List of each respective series also receive awards.